 And how does viewing pornography affect ours kids?
 The American College of Pediatricians has found that looking at pornography at a young age increases the risk for anxiety and depression and even for violent behavior.
 Adolescents who are exposed to porn are more likely to have sex at a younger age and with multiple partners.
 Their study found that our society’s acceptance of porn is having a negative effect on our kids and parents must take steps to protect their children’s exposure to it.

 So in our house, we’ve decided to safeguard our kids (as much as we can) from viewing pornography.
 When our kids got their iphones (hand me downs from us), we took the internet off.
 My husband frequently says that grown men don’t need the internet on their phones, much less kids and he’s right.
 We literally deleted Safari off of their phone.
 Now, because they still need access to those helpful parts of the internet for school, we use a paid app, called Mobicip, which acts as an internet filter.
-It filters out X-rated sites and lets them search sites that are G rated.
-Are they the only kids at the bus stop who didn’t have Safari on their phone?
+It filters out X-rated sites, adult content on YouTube and lets them search sites that are G rated.
+Are they the only kids at the bus stop who don’t have Safari on their phone?
 Yes.
 Do we care?
 No.

 But the internet isn’t only on our phones.
-We have 2 laptops in our home and we placed them in a central location.
+We have 3 laptops in our home, so we placed them in a central location.
 Our computers are in our office and the screen faces out, so that anyone can walk by at any time and see what’s on them.
 Listen, this is not because we think our kids are constantly searching for porn.
-My twins still think girls are gross (or at least that’s what they say).
+My 13 year old twins still think girls are gross (or at least that’s what they say).
 We do this for accountability.
 There is no need for secrets in our home.
 If anyone in our house, my husband and I included, are looking at something on the internet, it should be something everyone can see.

 In addition to keeping our computers in a central location, we also use a filtering software.
 There are a lot of options out there.
 The software I mentioned above, Mobicip, can also be used on our computer.
-We’ve used this program for 4 years and have been very happy with it.
-Searching for software to protect your kids online can be overwhelming, so check out my blog on different ways to keep your kids safe online.
+We’ve used this program for 5 years and have been very happy with it.
+We know that when our boys are doing homework on the computer, Mobicip is going to block anything that we would not want them to see.
+It’s peace of mind for us.
+Searching for software to protect your kids online can be overwhelming, so check out my blog on different programs that can help you to keep your kids safe online.

 As parents, there are only so many things we can control (which is super annoying, right?).
 So while we have done our best to make our kids phones and computers safe, we are well aware that their friends parents might not have any of these safeguards.
 We know that our boys could see something on their friend’s phones at school or on their friend’s iPad when they’re having a sleeping over.
 So we talk to them about porn.
 And they hate it.
 And it makes them uncomfortable.
 And we don’t care.